-- 5.1 When a disclosure of abuse, or an allegation against a member of staff or volunteer, has been made, our school must have a record of this.
-These records will be maintained in a way that is confidential and secure, in accordance with our GDPR Data Protection Policy and Data Protection Legislation. - 5.2 Records should include: - a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome. - 5.3 There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
+5.1 When a disclosure of abuse, or an allegation against a member of staff or volunteer, has been made, no matter how low level, our school must have a record of this.
+These records will be maintained in a way that is confidential and secure, in accordance with our Data Protection Policy and Data Protection Legislation.

+5.2 Records should include:

+- a clear and comprehensive summary of the concern - details of how the concern was followed up and resolved - a note of any action taken, decisions reached and the outcome. - 5.3 There is a statutory requirement for our school to pass any child protection records to the pupil's next school.
+This must take place within 5 days of the 1st day of term, or within 5 days of an in-year transfer.
 There must be an auditable system in place to evidence this has taken place.
-Safeguarding records will be sent separately from the general files using a secure method. - 5.4 The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
+Safeguarding records will be sent separately from the general files using a secure method.
+No records should be maintained within the school once these files have been transferred. - 5.4 The last statutory school maintains child protection files until a pupil reaches the age of 25 years, therefore if the transfer school is unknown, or a pupil is going to be electively home educated, any child protection files will remain at our school in a secure location.
 Child protection files will only be destroyed when the pupil reaches their 25th birthday. - 5.5 We have a robust system for reviewing our archived information held.
-Our files are stored and disposed of in line with GDPR protocols.
+Our files are stored and disposed of in line with GDPR protocols, local and national retention policies.